illiteratewaffle/RetroArcade/use_case_descriptions.md

 **Channel to secondary actors:** E-mail and username are stored on the Profile server and are used for account verification.

 **Open issues:** Security issues?

+**Use case:** Edit Information

+**Iteration:** 1

+**Primary Actor:** Existing Player

+**Goal in context:** To allow player to edit their information associated with their account.

+**Preconditions:** Player has an existing account and is on their profile.

+**Trigger:** The player initiates edits by entering the Edit Information page.

+**Scenario:**
+1. Player selects Edit Information.
+2. System displays information in editable fields.
+3. Player makes changes to desired information.
+4. If valid entries, the system updates the information.

+**Post conditions:** The players information is updated on their profile and in the system.

+**Exceptions:**
+1. Invalid entries

+**Priority:** Medium Priority.
+Not essential for profile function but may add to player experience.

+**When available:** Available on the players profile.

+**Frequency of use:** Low, only when player wants to change their information.

+**Channel to actor:** Keyboard and mouse

+**Secondary actors:** Profile server

+**Channel to secondary actors:** Information is stored on the Profile server and is updated when changes are made.

+**Open issues:** Verification before changes?

 **Use case:** Search for Other Users